csabapalfi/basic-html-css/README.md

 * element appears within the normal flow a page
 * leaving space for an element as intended
 * also allows an element’s display position to be modified with the box offset properties
-* box offset properties identify where an element will be moved from given its original position (left: 20px - pushes element to the right by 20px)
+* box offset properties identify where an element will be moved from given its original position
+* e.g. left: 20px - pushes element to the right by 20px

 ### ```position: absolute```